MicrosoftDocs/common-data-model-and-service/entity-reference/cs-sdk-get-started.md

 # Programming and running the CDS console application
 At this point, you can program against the CDS APIs.
 You can then run and debug your application like you would with any other .NET application.

-From Solution Explorer, open the Program.cs.config file, and add the following using statements:
+From Solution Explorer, open the Program.cs file, and add the following using statements on top:

 ```
 using Microsoft.CommonDataService;